 Some of the most noteworthy perks of the Amazon Prime Rewards card include:

 - Purchase protection – Your card covers you for 120 days against damage or theft on purchases, up to $500 per claim and $50,000 per account.

 - Extended warranty protection – For eligible warranties of three years or less, your card will extend the warranty period by an additional year.

-- No foreign transaction fees – The card doesn’t charge transaction fees on purchases made outside the U.S. (which means the card also spares you a 2 to 3 percent fee for purchases on Amazon sites in foreign countries).
+- No foreign transaction fees – The card doesn’t charge transaction fees on purchases made outside the U.S. (which means it also spares you a 2% to 3% fee for purchases on Amazon sites in foreign countries).

 - Baggage delay insurance – The card will reimburse for you essential purchases in case your luggage gets delayed while traveling – up to $100 per day up to three days, for delays of six hours or longer.

-- Travel accident insurance – The card offers up to $500,000 in coverage for accidental death or dismemberment while traveling.
+- Travel accident insurance – You’ll get up to $500,000 in coverage for accidental death or dismemberment while traveling.

 Discover it® Cash Back

 Earn a $200 statement credit after you spend $2,000 in purchases within the first six months (Terms apply)